jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

     - **Release Control**: once changes are finalized, they must be approved for release through the release control procedure
       - one of the responsibilities of release control is ensuring that the process includes acceptance testing, confirming that any alterations to end-user work tasks are understood and functional prior to code release
 - 8.1.5 Integrated Product Team (IPT)
-  - **Integrated Product Team (IPT)**: Introduced by the DoD as an approach to bring together multifunctional teams with a single goal of delivering a product or developing a process or policy, and fostering parallel, rather than sequential, decisions
+  - **Integrated Product Team (IPT)**: Introduced by the US Department of Defense (DoD) as an approach to bring together multifunctional teams with a single goal of delivering a product or developing a process or policy, and fostering parallel, rather than sequential, decisions
   - Essentially, IPT is used to ensure that all aspects of a product, process, or policy are considered during the development process

 ## [8.2](#82-identify-and-apply-security-controls-in-software-development-ecosystems-osg-9-chpts-15172021) Identify and apply security controls in software development ecosystems (OSG-9 Chpts 15,17,20,21)